Supercomputer architecture: Early systems with a few processors

-The CDC 6600 series of computers were very early attempts at supercomputing and gained their advantage over the existing systems by relegating work to peripheral devices, freeing the CPU (Central Processing Unit) to process actual data.
+The CDC 6600 series of computers were very early attempts at supercomputing and gained their advantage over the existing systems by relegating work to peripheral devices, freeing the central processing unit (CPU) to process actual data.
 With the Minnesota FORTRAN compiler the 6600 could sustain 500 kiloflops on standard mathematical operations.

 Other early supercomputers such as the Cray 1 and Cray 2 that appeared afterwards used a small number of fast processors that worked in harmony and were uniformly connected to the largest amount of shared memory that could be managed at the time.

 These early architectures introduced parallel processing at the processor level, with innovations such as vector processing, in which the processor can perform several operations during one clock cycle, rather than having to wait for successive cycles.

 In time, as the number of processors increased, different architectural issues emerged.

 Two issues that need to be addressed as the number of processors increases are the distribution of memory and processing.
 In the distributed memory approach, each processor is physically packaged close with some local memory.
 The memory associated with other processors is then "further away" based on bandwidth and latency parameters in non-uniform memory access.

 In the 1960s pipelining was viewed as an innovation, and by the 1970s the use of vector processors had been well established.
 By the 1980s, many supercomputers used parallel vector processors.

 The relatively small number of processors in early systems, allowed them to easily use a shared memory architecture, which allows processors to access a common pool of memory.
 In the early days a common approach was the use of uniform memory access (UMA), in which access time to a memory location was similar between processors.
 The use of non-uniform memory access (NUMA) allowed a processor to access its own local memory faster than other memory locations, while cache-only memory architectures (COMA) allowed for the local memory of each processor to be used as cache, thus requiring coordination as memory values changed.

 As the number of processors increases, efficient interprocessor communication and synchronization on a supercomputer becomes a challenge.
 A number of approaches may be used to achieve this goal.
 For instance, in the early 1980s, in the Cray X-MP system, shared registers were used.
 In this approach, all processors had access to shared registers that did not move data back and forth but were only used for interprocessor communication and synchronization.
 However, inherent challenges in managing a large amount of shared memory among many processors resulted in a move to more distributed architectures.